Usmansharafa/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script moves all files beginning with an uppercase letter to the directory '/tmp/u'
 ## 101-clean_emacs
 This script deletes all files in the current working directory that ends with '~'
+## 102-tree
+This script creates the directories 'welcome/', 'welcome/to' and 'welcome/to/school'